-1.6.6 RESET
+1.7.6 RESET

 This pin can be used as an input to reset the MCU to a known startup state by pulling it to the low state.
 The RESET pin contains an internal Schmitt trigger to improve its noise immunity as an input.
-The RESET pin has an internal pulldown device that pulls the RESET pin low when there is an internal computer operating properly (COP) watchdog reset, power-on reset (POR), illegal address reset, a disabled STOP instruction reset, or an internal low-voltage reset.
+The RESET pin has an internal pulldown device that pulls the RESET pin low when there is a COP watchdog reset, power-on reset (POR), illegal address reset, a disabled STOP instruction reset, or an internal low-voltage reset.
 Refer to Section 5.
 Resets.